4 Things I Wish Someone Told Me About Buoyancy

 As a new diver you will generally unconsciously hold your breath because you are nervous.
 This teeny bit of breath-holding makes it hard to descend, so many make the mistake of wearing more weight to compensate.
 But wearing too much weight will screw up your buoyancy.
 It is a vicious cycle!

-It takes ages to work out buoyancy, but there is no need to struggle for so long.
+It takes ages to work out how to become more buoyant, but there is no need to struggle for so long.
 The Peak Performance Buoyancy specialty course gives new divers the skills it takes others months to achieve – in one weekend.
 Many divers make massive gains in just one afternoon pool session.